 You’re in the bathroom, blending your eyeshadow to perfection.
-You put on your mascara and then your favorite AshleyKennedy.com strip lashes shaped perfectly to your eye shape.
-You revel in the mirror at your hard work on your eye makeup because it’s flawless.
+You put on your mascara and then your favorite AshleyKennedy.com strip lashes applied perfectly.
+You are slaying it in the mirror!

 First of all, you have to know what a strip lash is to use a strip lash.
-Also known as falsies, fake eyelashes, or false eyelashes, strip lashes enhance and perfect your eye makeup and give you beautiful, thick eyelashes without having to go into the salon for extensions.
-You can trim them to your eye length, stick them on top of or below your natural lashes, and you can easily pop them on if you’re in a hurry.
+Also known as falsies, fake eyelashes, or false eyelashes, strip lashes enhance and perfect your eye makeup and give you beautiful, thick eyelashes.
+You can trim them to your eye length and you can easily pop them on if you’re in a hurry.

 Want to know more about these beautiful lashes?
 Click here to read our complete guide on strip lashes.